SpacingBat3/WebCord/docs/Readme.md

 to the one present in Chromium browsers and spoof web API modifications in order to prevent distinguishing it from the real Chrome/Chromium browsers.

-- 🛡️ **Follows the best security practises**
+- 🛡️ **Follows the best security practices**

 WebCord cares a lot about your security.
 Being fully written in TypeScript, it brings the power of static types to help detecting common bugs without the need of testing the app at runtime.
-All of this is hardened by ESLint, which forbidds some TypeScript practises like the use of `any` type and enforces some cosmetic aspects of the code to keep it more consistent.
+All of this is hardened by ESLint, which forbids some TypeScript practices like the use of `any` type and enforces some cosmetic aspects of the code to keep it more consistent.

 Unlike the official Discord client, WebCord's policy about Electron also makes it